 An extremely pervasive flaw in sci-fi worldbuilding: adding advanced technology, but not accounting for how it would change society.
-In fact nearly every popular sci-fi universe does this to some extent.
+In fact every popular sci-fi universe does this to some extent.
 Let's look at Star Wars for an example.

-This is actually such a big obstacle that despite coming up with literal dozens of story ideas I liked, it took me years to come up with my first semi-working sci-fi story.
-In that one, I decided that the human soul's "death detector" is a lot touchier than it is in real life, and so any sort of tampering with someone's brain causes their soul to leave their body (death) permanently.
-This solves the problems of elimination of pain and genetic enhancement.
-As for computers implanted in people's brains, well, they can't actually be implanted for that reason, but people do have little wrist-mounted devices called companions that were a vestige of it.
+In my teens, I came up with a story (that I wrote 7 chapters of) with a workable but kludkgy solution: the human soul's "death detector" is a lot touchier than it is in real life, and so any sort of tampering with someone's brain causes their soul to leave their body (death) permanently.
+That solved the problems of elimination of pain and genetic enhancement.
+As for computers implanted in people's brains, they couldn't actually be implanted for that reason, but they did have little wrist-mounted devices called companions that were a vestige of it.

 I think there are good ways to do this by embracing the implications of advanced technology and exploring the conflicts that would still arise, but they're anything but obvious.